 All that added convenience means the interest rate on a line of credit can often be slightly more than on an unsecured personal loan.
 For instance, a Westpac Unsecured Personal Loan has a fixed rate that remains the same for the loan term, whereas a Westpac Flexi Loan (which is a line of credit) has a higher rate than can become higher or lower over time.
 So you might want to think about what your priorities are.

-You may also want to look at the establishment fee and monthly service fee of the loan you’ve got in mind.
-At Westpac, the monthly service fee is the same for both an unsecured personal loan and a line of credit, but the establishment fee is more for the unsecured personal loan.
+You may also want to look at the lending establishment fee and monthly loan account fee of the loan you’ve got in mind.
+At Westpac, the monthly loan account fee is the same for both an unsecured personal loan and a line of credit, but the lending establishment fee is more for the unsecured personal loan.